 The key to this is making sure that your ads are ultra-targeted to your customers, by time and geolocation.
 That will only run when your customers are online.
 When they’re likely to see them.
-With geotargeting and time-limiting in Google Ads, you can do this.
+With geotargeting and time-limiting in Microsoft & Google ads, you can do this.

 So, let’s find out exactly what they are and how you can use this to your advantage.